thysultan/proposal-private-methods-and-fields/README.md

 ## What

-This proposal aims to achieve these requirements without introducing an asymmetrical new syntax for private fields, with the additional goal of not restricting the future of private properties to class syntax in consideration of JavaScripts primary roots within a prototype-based paradigm.
+This proposal aims to achieve these requirements without introducing an asymmetrical new syntax for private fields.

 The afor-mentioned affected pattern would be implemented in following: